Digital Inclusion Articles

 A group of people sitting and talking in an office common area.
 Two of them are in wheelchairs.

-Accessibility Disability Advocacy ADA
+Accessibility Disability Advocacy Salesforce ADA

 How to Create Accessible Workplaces for Employees With Mobility Impairments